care guide

 We are committed to making clothes last as long as possible and we hope you’ll join us in doing so.
 We design with longevity in mind to assure you don't have to replace your wardrobe every season.
+In 2015 landfills received 10,5 million tons of textiles.
+The most responsible thing you can do as a consumer is keep your garments in play as long as possible.

 STORING AND REPAIRING